mizzmo/Maintainable_Software_With_Snake_Game/README.md

 2) Launch IntelliJ, Click import and select the project folder.
 3) Navigate to the SnakeMain Class.
 4) Click the Green Arrow next to the class name to play the game.
+5)
 #### How to play the game

-1) You will be greeted by a main menu, click start.
+1. You will be greeted by a main menu, click start.
-   2) If you want to change any settings, click settings, then click back when you are done.
+    1. If you want to change any settings, click settings, then click back when you are done.
-   3) If you want to view the leaderboard, click leaderboard, then click back when you are done.
+    2. If you want to view the leaderboard, click leaderboard, then click back when you are done.
-3) Next you will see a map select screen, select the map you want to play on and click start game.
+2. Next you will see a map select screen, select the map you want to play on and click start game.
-4) Now you will be in the game, use WSAD or Arrow Keys to move the snake.
+3. Now you will be in the game, use WSAD or Arrow Keys to move the snake.
-   5) You must avoid the **RED WALLS**.
+    1. You must avoid the **REDWALLS**.
-   6) You should try to **COLLECT FRUIT** to **EARN POINTS**.
+    2. You should try to **COLLECT FRUIT** to **EARN POINTS**.
-      7) Golden apples grant bonus points.
+    3. Golden apples grant bonus points.
-      8) Rotten apples take away points.
+    4. Rotten apples take away points.
-   10) You must not exceed the **SCREEN BOUNDARIES**.
+    5. You must not exceed the **SCREEN BOUNDARIES**.
-   11) You can **PRESS ESCAPE** "ESC" to pause the game at any time.
+4. You can **PRESS ESCAPE** "ESC" to pause the game at any time.
-11) The snake will get faster as your score increases.
+5. The snake will get faster as your score increases.
-12) The aim of the game is to get as many points as possible before you die.
+6. The aim of the game is to get as many points as possible before you die.
-13) After the game ends;
+7. After the game ends;
-    14) If you wish to restart, click restart.
+    1. If you wish to restart, click restart.
-    15) If you wish to go back to the main menu, click main menu.
+    2. If you wish to go back to the main menu, click main menu.
-    16) If you wish to record your score, type your username and click confirm.
+    3. If you wish to record your score, type your username and click confirm.
-17) Remember to HAVE FUN!
+8. Remember to HAVE FUN!